ZerBea/hcxtools/README.md

 * librt and librt-dev installed (should be installed by default)

-* libcurl and curl-dev installed (used by whoismac)
+* libcurl and curl-dev installed (used by whoismac and wlancap2wpasec)

 * Raspberry Pi: additionally libwiringpi and wiringpi dev installed (Raspberry Pi GPIO support)